zhunation/py-enigma/README.md

 py-enigma: an enigma machine simulator
 ============================================
 Inspired by The Imitation Game
+A Python enigma script that allows encryption and decryption based on randomly generated plugboards, rotors and reflector that accurately simulates how the enigma works.
+Even accounts for the unique double-stepping of the rotors!

 Usage: python enigma.py
  Commands:
  new          => resets the machine configuration